160 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It might be best to discuss this with the trial coordinators or your healthcare provider.

-What data supports the effectiveness of the SWAG-R Program treatment for anxiety and depression?
+What evidence suggests that the SWAG-R Program might be an effective treatment for anxiety and depression?

 KT